dhellmann/pymotw/PyMOTW/os/index.rst

 Walking a Directory Tree
 ========================

-The function ``os.walk()`` traverses a directory recursively and for each directory generates a tuple containing the directory path, any immediate sub-directories of that path, and the names of any files in that directory.
+The function :func:`os.walk()` traverses a directory recursively and for each directory generates a tuple containing the directory path, any immediate sub-directories of that path, and the names of any files in that directory.
 This example shows a simplistic recursive directory listing.

 .. include:: os_walk.py
     :literal: